 NOTE: Controller was tested for 6 hours with Ryse: Son of Rome, Project Cars, and Resident Evil 6

 The Xbox One controller is actually better than the 360 one out of the box since you don’t need a specific controller for PC.
 Just grab any Xbox One controller and plug it up via standard micro USB, install the drivers off Microsoft’s website, and you’re golden.
-Of course these are $20 more than 360 controller, but you’re getting a more advanced and better feeling device.
-The XBONE controller is black, which is better than the 360’s off white theme.
+Of course, these are $20 more than 360 controllers, but you’re getting a more advanced and better feeling device.
+The XBONE controller is black, which is better than the 360’s off-white theme.
 The glowing white Xbox One logo helps the aesthetics compared to the green glowing one on 360.
-There’s a little glossy black piece that stick out above new menu buttons that holds the Xbox One logo.
+There’s a little glossy black piece that sticks out above new menu buttons that holds the Xbox One logo.
 This is a great new design choice as it makes the controller look sleeker.
-Of course the button doesn’t do crap on PC, but it’s nice to press when you’re bored I guess.
+Of course, the button doesn’t do crap on PC, but it’s nice to press when you’re bored I guess.

-Here’s the dumbest part about the controller.
+Here’s the dumbest part of the controller.
 It still needs AA batteries.
-2015 and Microsoft is still making controllers like it’s 1995.
+2015 and Microsoft are still making controllers like it’s 1995.
 Their theory is you won’t run into half-life issues and have to buy a new controller.
 I call bullshit on that.
 My PS3 controller from 2009 has been charged who knows how many times and I still get 15+ hours with it.
 This is just a money-making scam from MS to buy the $25 play-and-charge kit for the controller.
 The way around this is rechargeable AA batteries which MS surprisingly doesn’t suggest.
 Gee, I wonder why.
-With rechareables you can keep two spare for a quick swap.
+With rechargeables, you can keep two spares for a quick swap.